janbrederecke/prepareD/README.md

 ### comment_ family

--   `comment()` Let's you grow a matrix with comments thoughout your analyis.
+-   `comment()` Let's you grow a matrix with comments throughout your analyis.

 ### internal_ family